Florida FR44 Insurance

 Factors like age, gender, marital status, claims history, driving record, and where you reside determine your auto insurance rate.
 Florida’s already high premiums for standard auto insurance will likely double when you have an FR44 requirement.

-The minimum auto insurance coverage required of all Florida drivers is $10,000 no-fault or personal injury protection (PIP) and $10,000 property damage liability (PDL).
+The minimum auto insurance coverage required for all Florida drivers is $10,000 in no-fault or personal injury protection (PIP) and $10,000 in property damage liability (PDL).
 After a DUI conviction, the state requires you to carry insurance with much higher liability coverage.
 Therefore, you can expect significantly higher premiums.
 Minimum coverage requirements for Florida FR44 insurance increase as follows:

 Other expenses associated with a DUI conviction include fines, fees, and the cost of installing a Florida ignition interlock device if required.